andremano/undrr/source/data_for_disaster_risk_managment.rst

 The assessment of the level of prepardness of a data ecosystem can be performed using the **Data Ecosystem Maturity Assessment Framework** [#]_ developed by `510 <510_>`_, along with the `Data Maturity Assessment Matrix <Data Maturity Assessment Matrix_>`_.

-The Data Maturity Assessment Matrix is a diagnostic tool designed to evaluate the development of a data ecosystem across four key dimensions, each assessed along five levels of maturity.
+The Data Maturity Assessment Matrix is a diagnostic tool designed to evaluate the development of a data ecosystem across three key dimensions, each assessed along five levels of maturity.
 Within each dimension, specific indicators help gauge progress.
 Stakeholders with in-depth knowledge of the national or regional data ecosystem are invited to assess each indicator, determining its current level of maturity.
 This process helps identify strengths, gaps, and opportunities for improvement in data governance and use.

-The table below provides a simplified version of the Data Maturity Assessment Matrix.
-The descriptions of the phases have been simplified, and the list of indicators for each dimension has been omitted.
+The table below provides a simplified version of the Data Maturity Assessment Matrix - the list of indicators for each dimension has been omitted.
 The descriptions of each phase within a dimension are adapted from the detailed indicators in the full matrix and are phrased to suggest what a general indicator might be.
 For the full matrix, please refer to the `Data Maturity Assessment Matrix <Data Maturity Assessment Matrix_>`_

 .. list-table:: **A simplified Data Maturity Matrix**
    :widths: 20 16 16 16 16 16